Harper Simon: Early life and career

-Early career

-In the 1990s, Simon played the club circuit in New York as a solo artist with both acoustic and electric ensembles.
-He contributed music to two films by Abel Ferrara, New Rose Hotel and The Blackout, and played guitar on Carl Perkins's final album Go Cat Go!, recorded at Sun Studios in Memphis, Tennessee.
-He made cameo appearances in New Rose Hotel, as well as in Martin Scorsese's Bringing Out The Dead.
+After high school, Simon attended Berklee College of Music.
+In the 1990s, Simon played the New York club circuit as a solo artist and with bands.
+He contributed music to two films by Abel Ferrara, New Rose Hotel and The Blackout.
+He played guitar on Carl Perkins's final album Go Cat Go!, which was recorded at Sun Studios in Memphis, Tennessee.
+As an actor, he made cameo appearances in New Rose Hotel, as well as in Martin Scorsese's Bringing Out The Dead.

-Simon has performed as a guitarist in Yoko Ono's Plastic Ono Band on many occasions, including headlining festivals such as ArthurFest in Los Angeles and All Tomorrow's Parties in the UK, both in 2005.
-He played guitar on Sean Lennon's album Friendly Fire, appeared in the film by the same name, and accompanied Lennon on the road opening for Regina Spektor and the Strokes.